 To be admitted to the Master of Education program at the University of Washington, Bothell, applicants must simultaneously be admitted to the Graduate School of the University of Washington.
-It is very important to submit application documents by the deadlines listed in the box above.
+It is very important to submit application documents by the deadlines listed in the box to the right.

 In addition to the completed application form, the following are required: